aidanosulli/Police-Shooting-Fatality/README.md

 ## Conclusion

-Thanks to re-cleaning the data and using a more powerful imputation package that perserved more of the variance than before, I was able to instantly raise our fatality classification accuracy above 91%, which would have taken top prize in the competition.
+Thanks to re-cleaning the data and using a more powerful imputation package that perserved more of the variance than before, I was able to instantly raise our fatality classification accuracy from 83% to over 91%, which would have taken top prize in the competition.
 Hey, better late than never.